 Post Migration Life

 Specific to Windows 10 is planning and process for servicing the OS after deployment (i.e. how is the business going to adopt the new Feature Upgrades).
 Although this is not part of the migration project, it needs to be thought out so the business is ready when the next upgrade is deployed.
 How can the tools used for the Windows 7 -> Windows 10 upgrade be used for those Windows 10 -> Windows 10 rebuilds which can account for a significant amount of work.
-1E customers report that on average .1% of the environment is replaced or rebuild per week during as business as usual.
-That may not sound like a lot, but in an 80,000 seat environment that’s 100 machines a week or 20 machines a day need to be rebuilt.
-Will these require onsite tech visits or can the same automation be used that upgraded that machine zero touch from Windows 7
+1E customers report that on average .1% of the environment is replaced or rebuilt per week as business as usual.
+That may not sound like a lot, but in an 80,000 seat environment that’s 100 machines a week or 20 machines a day that need to be rebuilt.
+Will these require onsite tech visits or can the same automation be used that upgraded that machine via zero touch from Windows 7